Global strategies vs local realities: how can civil society bridge the gap?

 Day one will be all online via our dedicated virtual conference platform.

-- Two keynote speakers: Tonga Minister for Foreign Affairs and Minister for Tourism, Fekitamoeloa Katoa ‘Utoikamanu, and another Pacific government leader
+- Keynote speaker: Tonga Minister for Foreign Affairs and Minister for Tourism, Fekitamoeloa Katoa ‘Utoikamanu

-- Session delivered by the Pacific Islands Association of Non-Governmental Organizations (PIANGO) – A Civil Society Perspective on the ambition and priorities of the Pacific on the Blue Pacific Strategy from Emeline Siale Ilolahia, followed by a panel presenting Pacific case studies.
+- Session delivered by Pacific Islands Association of Non-Governmental Organizations (PIANGO) – with introduction and presentation on the Blue Pacific Strategy from Executive Director of PIANGO, Emeline Siale Ilolahia, followed by a panel presenting Pacific case studies.

-- Breakout sessions on localisation and civil society voice – challenges and opportunities.
+- Breakout presentation sessions on how CID members/partners work with localisation and raising civil society voice – challenges and opportunities.

 - Panel discussion with reflections from the day and looking at ‘How civil society can bridge the gap’.